triplemeng/hierarchical-attention-model/README.md

 4. run the model

 Train the model and evaluate it on the test set.

-    python models.py -b 512
+    python models.py

-    --batch_size batch size
+    --batch_size batch size (default 512)

-    --resume pick up latest checkpoint and resume running --epoches epoches
+    --resume pick up latest checkpoint and resume running

+    --epoches epoches (default 10)

+Note:
+   if you just want to build the model and evaluate it, you can just run it in the default mode: python models.py

+   if you want to pick up latetest check point and resume the computation: python models.py -r True -e 5
+   (-e 5 means another 5 more epochs after the check point)

+   if you only want to use the latest check point to do the evaluation: python models.py -r True -e 0